Romania: Geography

 Romania is the largest country in Southeastern Europe and the twelfth-largest in Europe, having an area of 238397 km2.
 It lies between latitudes 43° and 49° N and longitudes 20° and 30° E. The terrain is distributed roughly equally between mountains, hills, and plains.
 The Carpathian Mountains dominate the centre of Romania, with 14 mountain ranges reaching above 2000 m—the highest is Moldoveanu Peak at 2544 m.
 They are surrounded by the Moldavian and Transylvanian plateaus, the Pannonian Plain and the Wallachian plains.

 Romania is home to six terrestrial ecoregions: Balkan mixed forests, Central European mixed forests, East European forest steppe, Pannonian mixed forests, Carpathian montane conifer forests, and Pontic steppe.
 Natural and semi-natural ecosystems cover about 47% of the country's land area.
 There are almost 10000 km2 (about 5% of the total area) of protected areas in Romania covering 13 national parks and three biosphere reserves.
 The Danube river forms a large part of the border with Serbia and Bulgaria, and flows into the Black Sea, forming the Danube Delta, which is the second-largest and best-preserved delta in Europe, and a biosphere reserve and a biodiversity World Heritage Site.
 At 5800 km2, the Danube Delta is the largest continuous marshland in Europe, and supports 1,688 different plant species alone.

 Romania has one of the largest areas of undisturbed forest in Europe, covering almost 27% of its territory.
 The country had a 2019 Forest Landscape Integrity Index mean score of 5.95/10, ranking it 90th globally out of 172 countries.
 Some 3,700 plant species have been identified in the country, from which to date 23 have been declared natural monuments, 74 extinct, 39 endangered, 171 vulnerable, and 1,253 rare.

 The fauna of Romania consists of 33,792 species of animals, 33,085 invertebrate and 707 vertebrate, with almost 400 unique species of mammals, birds, reptiles, and amphibians, including about 50% of Europe's (excluding Russia) brown bears and 20% of its wolves.

+Romania is often seen by most as having the shape resembling one of a goldfish.